Cyber Risk Management and Mitigation via Controlled Stochastic SIS Dynamics: An Optimal Control Approach: Stochastic SIS model and mathematical formulation

 where $a_0>0$ is the underlying marginal costs of running the system, $a_I>0$ is the marginal cost generated from infected nodes, $a^S_{m}$ and $a^I_{m}$ are the marginal costs associated with cyber risk management control for susceptible nodes and cyber-infected nodes, respectively.
 We shall assume that $a^I_{m}> a^S_{m}>0$, which means that costs associated with management for infected nodes are, in general, higher than those for functional and threat-free nodes.
-Finally, $a_r>0$ is the marginal cost of cyber risk mitigation control.
-Not that Assumption \ref{a2} is satisfied for the class of cost functions defined in \eqref{eq:costf}. \end{remark}
+And, $a_r>0$ is the marginal cost of cyber risk mitigation control.
+Not that Assumption \ref{a2} is satisfied for the class of cost functions defined in \eqref{eq:costf}.

+Note that, in many operational risk models, the cost of infection is often assumed to be linear in the number of infected nodes because each infection event incurs a direct cost (e.g., downtime, data loss) that is proportional to the number of infected units.
+On the other hand, quadratic costs are standard in stochastic control literature because they represent the idea that the marginal cost of control increases with the intensity of control.
+In the context of cyber risk, increasing prevention measures ($\eta$) might require more expensive technologies or more highly skilled personnel, leading to increasing marginal costs.
+Similarly, reactive mitigation ($\rho$) might involve overtime pay for IT staff or the cost of rapid deployment of resources, which also has increasing marginal costs. \end{remark}

 To proceed, we show some important properties of the value function in the following proposition.
-Throughout the paper, we assume that the Assumptions \ref{a1} and \ref{a2} hold true. \begin{proposition} \begin{enumerate} \item[(i)] If the running cost function $f(x, \cdot, \cdot)$ is nondecreasing in $x$ for each pair of admissible controls, then $V(x)$ is nondecreasing in $x$ for all $x\in(0,1)$. \item[(ii)] For any $x,y\in(0,1), m\in\mathbb{N}$, there exists a constant $C>0$ such that
+Throughout the paper, we assume that the Assumption \ref{a2} holds true. \begin{proposition} \begin{enumerate} \item[(i)] If the running cost function $f(x, \cdot, \cdot)$ is nondecreasing in $x$ for each pair of admissible controls, then $V(x)$ is nondecreasing in $x$ for all $x\in(0,1)$. \item[(ii)] For any $x,y\in(0,1), m\in\mathbb{N}$, there exists a constant $C>0$ such that

 \end{enumerate} \end{proposition} \begin{proof} See Appendix \ref{App:A}. \end{proof}